Ranckane is one of the names derived from the families of the ancient Dalriadan clans of Scotland

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations

 .
 In various documents Ranckane has been spelled Rankin, Ranken, Ranking, Rankene, Rankine and others.

 Early Notables of the Ranckane family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Ranckane Notables in all our PDF Extended History products and printed products wherever possible.
+Alexander Ramkins (c.1672-1719) was a Scottish adherent of James II, born...
+Another 31 words (2 lines of text) are included under the topic Early Ranckane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ranckane family to Ireland

 Some of the Ranckane family moved to Ireland